New watchdog "must bare teeth" at overdraft fees

 "It's essential the government gives the new financial regulator powers to limit these charges and to challenge their complexity."

-The banking sector is dominated by the Big Four of HSBC, Barclays, Royal Bank of Scotland and Lloyds.
+Britain's banking sector is dominated by the Big Four of HSBC, Barclays (BARC.L), Royal Bank of Scotland and Lloyds.

 Last year, the FSA's banking regulator, Andrew Bailey, said it was unclear whether customers were being overcharged, but agreed on the need for greater fee transparency.